 | Ptosis / lid surgery | Functional vs cosmetic threshold | Is this affecting my vision or just appearance? |

 Patients are often reluctant to seek a second opinion because they fear offending their doctor.
-A doctor who discourages a second opinion is a reason, not a reassurance, to get one.
+A good doctor should be comfortable with a patient taking the time to understand an important decision.
+Seeking another opinion does not mean rejecting the first doctor’s advice.
+Sometimes the greatest value of a second opinion is simply confirming that you are on the right path.
 Ethical surgical practice welcomes independent review.
 Dr Shibal Bhartiya routinely encourages second opinions, including for her own recommendations.

 The second opinion consultation is frequently underutilised because patients arrive without records.
 A second opinion without data is largely an opinion, not an assessment.
 Bring everything.